kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 This run consists of 97.83% identified reads and 2.17% unidentified reads.
 Out of the 97.83%, domain Bacteria composes 96.80% and domain Archaea contributes only 0.95%.
 The length of each read is 250.
 Learn more about the run using this link: [SRR14784377](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&page_size=10&acc=SRR14784377&display=metadata)

-Menuka kindly helped me to download both forward and reverse reads ([obtaining reads](https://sra-explorer.info/)).
-I copied these files from this directory: '/fs/ess/PAS2880/users/menuka/Anna_help'.
-Each run corresponds to one biological sample, but it includes multiple files: the lite file plus the paired-end FASTQ files (_1 for forward reads and _2 for reverse reads).

 The first run contains substantially fewer Archaea compared to the second run, while the second run also has slightly fewer Bacteria.
-Comparing the sequences from these two runs can provide insights into differences in the structure of their microbial populations.
-It is possible that some of the rumen fluid donors (the 24 beef cattle) are lower methane emitters than others due to variations in their microbiome composition, which is an interesting distinction to explore.

 **Part B**